 Linden Resident Arrested for Possession of Child Sexually Abusive Materials and Using a Computer to Commit a Crime

-Langdon turned himself in following an investigation in which digital evidence was seized from his home.
-The investigation was initiated when it was learned that Langdon was viewing child sexually abusive materials on the internet.
+Newman surrendered himself to the court following an investigation in which digital evidence was seized from his home.
+The investigation was initiated when it was learned that Newman was viewing child sexually abusive materials on the internet.

-Following a forensic examination of the digital evidence, Langdon was charged with seven counts of possession of child sexually abusive materials and seven counts of using a computer to commit a crime.
-Langdon was arraigned in 67th District Court on Friday, Dec.
-20.
+Following the forensic examinations of the digital evidence, Newman was charged with five counts of possession of child sexually abusive materials and five counts of using a computer to commit a crime.
+Newman was arraigned in 67th District Court on Tuesday, September 15.